Gradle Tool Window

 Select this option to ignore/unignore the selected project.

-Select this option to enable the auto-import feature for your project.
+Select this option to refresh dependencies for the project.

 Select this option to add, edit or remove an activation phase for your task.
 It might be useful for working with the Gradle multi-module projects.